Hereditarily indecomposable continua as generic mathematical structures: Generic objects

 \begin{definition} Let $\K$ be a category.
 We consider the abstract \emph{Banach–Mazur game} played in $\K$.
 The play scheme is as follows.
 We have two players, \emph{Eve} and \emph{Odd}.
 Eve starts the play by picking a $\K$-map $f_0\maps X_0 \from X_1$.
 Odd responds by picking a $\K$-map $f_1\maps X_1 \from X_2$.
 Eve continues with a $\K$-map $f_2\maps X_2 \from X_3$, and so on.
 The outcome of the play is a sequence $f_*$ in $\K$.
 This scheme is denoted by $\BM(\K)$.

 To obtain an actual game, we need to specify the goal for the players.
 For a class $\G$ of sequences in $\K$, $\BM(\K, \G)$ denotes the game played according to the scheme $\BM(\K)$ where Odd, the second player, wins a play $f_*$ if $f_* ∈ \G$.
-Often, we fix a bigger category $\L ⊇ \K$ and a family $\F$ of $\L$-objects, and we consider $\G_\F$: the class of all sequences in $\K$ that have a limit $X$ in $\L$ such that $X ∈ \F$.
-Since limit of a sequence is determined up to an isomorphism, it makes sense to restrict to isomorphism-closed families $\F$.
+Often, we fix a bigger category $\L ⊇ \K$ and a family $\F$ of $\L$-objects, and we consider $\G_\F$: the class of all sequences in $\K$ that have some $X ∈ \F$ as a limit.
+Since the limit of a sequence is determined up to isomorphism, it makes sense to restrict to isomorphism-closed families $\F$.
 In fact, we are mostly interested in the case when $\F$ is the isomorphism class of a single $\L$-object $X$.
 The corresponding class of all sequences in $\K$ whose limit in $\L$ is $X$ is denoted by $\G_X$.